How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 Would I stay in Marunouchi or Nihonbashi?

 If I had the money, I would stay in one of the many luxury hotels in this area.
-They are some of the best in the city.
+They are some of the best hotels in Tokyo.

 But the two neighborhoods don’t have a lot of budget or mid-priced hotels like Asakusa.
 And the restaurants and shops are on the high end.
 So the area isn’t the best for those on a budget.

-The other reason I’m not too keen on these districts is that they lack the charm and cool and fun vibe that other parts like Asakusa, Shinjuku, and Shibuya have.
+The other reason I’m not too keen on Marunouchi and Nohnbashi is that they lack the charm and cool and fun vibe that other parts like Asakusa, Shinjuku, and Shibuya have.
 They’re just a bit too stuffy and uptight.

 However, its proximity to Tokyo Station makes it a good place to stay.
-It’s good to stay here if you’re arriving late at night from another part of Japan and you’re leaving Japan the next day.
+It’s good to stay here if you’re arriving late at night from other destinations in Japan such as Kyoto or Hakone, and you’re leaving Japan the next day.

 You can still find some great budget hotels in Marunouchi and Nihonbashi for less than US$100 and some excellent 3- and 4-star hotels for less than US$200.